 When I’m not on the big lake, some of my favorite fishing is along the Little Calumet River and Salt Creek.
 Friends and I have also hooked some nice walleye at the creek mouths of the famous Kankakee River.
 You can put your boat in at Dunn’s Bridge County Park in Kouts, IN.

 Valparaiso, IN, which is halfway between Lake Michigan and the Kanakeee River, has some nice lakes.
 I’ll ice fish on Long Lake and get bluegill and bass, or get some walleye and bluegill on Spectacle Lake.

-People are always surprised when I tell them my favorite fishing is in the winter along the Little Calumet River in the Indiana Dunes National Lakeshore.
+People are always surprised when I tell them my favorite fishing is in the winter along the Little Calumet River in the Indiana Dunes National Park.
 You get to share nature with the deer, turkeys and, of course, the fish.

 Of course, at the end of the winter, I’m ready to cast for coho salmon in the spring at Portage Lakefront and Riverwalk, where you can use your boat or fish from the pier or along the riverwalk.
 I have the best luck with shrimp, spawn or nightcrawlers under a bobber.